vicky5124/lavalink-rs/README.md

 ### Features

+- `user-data`: default feature.
+Allows the client and player context to store custom user data.
 - `rustls`: default feature.
 Use rustls.
 - `native-tls`: default feature.
 Use the system native tls.
 - `serenity-rustls`: for (serenity)[https://lib.rs/crates/serenity] with rustls support.